engina/zita/Readme.md

      * @Filter Foo|Bar
      */

-In this example, before service invokation FooFilter->preProcess and then BarFilter->preProcess methods will be invoked.
+In this example, before service invocation FooFilter->preProcess and then BarFilter->preProcess methods will be invoked.

-After service invokation is complete, first, FooFilter->postProcess then BarFilter->postProcess will be invoked.
+After service invocation is complete, first, FooFilter->postProcess then BarFilter->postProcess will be invoked.

 You can give any filter name you want.
 You can derive your own filters from IFilter, OutputFilter or InputFilter classes.